 Interesting developments are currently taking place in the dairy industry.
-As noted by Hustle, there seems to be a growing trend towards alternative cow-free, plant-based, lab-grown milk and a reduction in dairy milk consumption.
+As noted in a brief article in the Hustle, there seems to be a growing trend towards alternative cow-free, plant-based, lab-grown milk and a reduction in dairy milk consumption.
 This decrease and growing acceptance towards alternatives are said to be part of a larger movement that goes back decades.
 Several factors including changes in lifestyle, attitudes towards health, the environment and animal wellbeing, higher awareness of food sources and a growing number of choices may have led to its declining popularity.

 In contrast, the future of the alternative dairy industry looks bright with strong projected growth rates around the world.
 To cater to the new demand, several companies, new and existing have stepped up to research and develop new products for the market.
 While this is good news for consumers, it puts the existing pressure on the already struggling dairy industry as the decrease in milk consumption by Americans threaten the livelihoods of dairy farmers and the companies that deal with them.

 The conflict between the dairy and alternative dairy industry is clearly seen in the legal battles over what constitutes as milk.
 Over the last two decades, the dairy industry has been challenging their alternative counterpart’s right to use the word “milk” in their products culminating in the creation of the unpassed DAIRY PRIDE Act which argues that the nutritional content in plant-based milk do not match those provided by dairy and that customers may be unable to differentiate the two.
 Though the bill failed to pass, the animosity is felt.